 We know it’s foolish to leave your car windows fully open.
 But you can leave it open just a tiny crack so that fresh air gets circulated inside.
 This will help to reduce the internal temperature of the car and thus the heat on your upholstery and dash.

 15. Keep an eye on your car’s fluid level

-During hot weather, the fluids in your cars get used up more quickly than it generally does during a milder weather.
+During hot weather, the fluids in your cars get used up more quickly than it generally does during milder weather.

 If you haven’t recently checked and refilled transmission fluid, steering wheel oil or motor oil, do take out the time to get it done because a low level could damage your car (especially during summers) and bring up sudden down the road costs.

 Car engines can perform pretty well at high temperatures but if starts getting overheated it could cause serious problem to the engine and its metal parts.
 They could even melt and then fuse together causing severe internal problems and of course a hefty repair.